Mahdi-Darvishi9/Advanced-Solar-Power-Forecasting/README.md

 **Accurately forecasting solar energy generation—without using irradiance data.**

+Note: 🔒 Note:
+The core implementation of this forecasting model — including the optimized machine learning architecture and preprocessing pipeline — is not publicly available due to intellectual property and security considerations.
+This repository contains a summarized version highlighting the workflow, methodology, and reproducibility structure while keeping the proprietary code private.

 ## 🌞 Value Proposition

 Solar energy is vital for a sustainable future.
 But its unpredictable nature—due to time, location, and weather—makes forecasting a challenge.
 Traditional models rely on costly irradiance data, requiring satellite feeds or on-site sensors.